-Apparently a big part of running is mobility.
-Something I spent much of 2020 working to eradicate.
-We have been assigned the same mobility session to do every morning for 2 weeks before we switch to a different part of the body.
+Apparently a big part of running is mobility, something I spent much of 2020 working to eradicate.
+We have been assigned the same mobility session to do every morning for 2 weeks before we switch to a different party of the body.
 And if this sounds like nice stretching, bear in mind our coach, Fletch, doesn’t seem to know the difference between ‘a little burn’ and ‘my bum is on fire’.

-To motivate me to complete my mobility session each day I have paired Fletch with guilty music soundtracks.
-80’s, 90’s RnB, The Spice Girls.
+To motivate me to complete my mobility sesh each day I have paired Fletch with guilty music soundtracks.
+80’s classics, 90’s RnB, The Spice Girls.
 Enjoyed listening to 2 Become 1 today whilst being given tips on how to not break my spine.

 My friend and I are both taking part in this camp.
 This means we’ve developed a ‘Onetrack Language’ (‘have you done your stuff yet’) and talk about ‘routes’ a lot.
 However, ‘I’m off to do my mobilisations’ has turned into ‘I’m off to do Fletch’ which feels a little inappropriate.

-Am suffering from Week 3 legs.
-Which in reality means bits of me hurt and my coach has told me to take rest for 2 days and reevaluate.
-It’s difficult to pause so early in, and I have tick-list withdrawal symptoms.
-However, the Onetrack coaches are great at saying all the right things, and I am trying to be great at listening to them.
+Am suffering from Week 3 legs, which in reality means bits of me hurt and my coach has told me to take a rest for 2 days and reevaluate.
+It’s difficult to pause so early in, and I have tick-list withdrawal symptoms, however the Onetrack coaches are great at saying all the right things, and I am trying to be great at listening to them.
 My exercise for today?
-A slow walk to Tescos for Ibuprofen.
+A slow walk to Tesco for Ibuprofen.

 Day 3 of rest.
 Assume ‘relax and take Ibuprofen for the inflammation’ means, ‘walk to the shops for snacks and wash your tablets down with a cheeky vodka and diet coke whilst dancing to show tunes in the kitchen’. #balance.. right?

 Deload week.
-Which essentially means, we exercise, but less, to give our bodies a chance to recover.
-This is a very welcome shift for me due to what my coach kindly refers to as ‘niggles’ but what in actual fact feels like I no longer own my legs.
+Which essentially means we exercise, but less, to give our bodies a chance to recover.
+This is a very welcome shift for me due to what my coach kindly refers to as ‘niggles’ but what in actual fact feels like I know longer own my legs.